mdunisch/node-imageshack/README.md

 **Delete a File**

-You can delete a file by calling del-function and pass the file-ID (see upload-response).
+You can delete a file by calling del-function and passing the file-ID (see upload-response)

 ```javascript
 imageshack.del("d23da2",function(err){